loganwright/SimpleCam/README.md

 ###2.
 Your ViewController.h File

 - Import SimpleCam
-- Set up your view controller as a simpleCam delegate
+- Set up your view controller as a SimpleCam delegate

 ```Obj-C
 #import <UIKit/UIKit.h>